UX research methods: key factors for product managers to consider

 - Tips for success: Test one variable at a time for reliable results.
 Ensure a statistically significant sample size.

 - Why it matters: Analytics provide ongoing insights, but pairing them with qualitative methods offers a complete picture.
+Diary studies track users' real-world interactions with a product over time to provide context for user behavior.

 Choosing the right method: key questions for product managers